marcverhagen/cs217b/databases/alchemy/README.md

             return e
 ```

-As before, the `blog/routes.py` has just the routes and all database related functionality is delegated to the model.
+And `blog/routes.py` has just the routes with all database-related functionality delegated to the model.

 ```python
 from blog import app
 from blog.model import User

 @app.route('/')
 def select_all():